ooikk/Arduino-Documentation/04_I2C_LCD1602A/I2C_LCD1602A.md

 hd44780_I2Cexp lcd;
 ```

+Check the github link above to discover new capabilities in hd44780

 **3.0 Comparison of setup()**

 The initialization function name changes slightly as well.
 While LiquidCrystal_I2C often used lcd.init(), hd44780 uses the more standard lcd.begin().